 Besides the wonderful perks and benefits, software companies also provide a fun work environment.
 They prioritize building a tight-knit group.
 They want their employees to have friends at the office because they know it will improve retention and productivity.

 So, if you work in software sales, you can expect a lot of fun outings, whether it’s to a baseball game, a happy hour, or a karaoke night, where you can record your manager singing “It’s Raining Men”, and thereby gain some leverage in your future promotion and salary negotiations.

 If you do well in software sales and consistently meet your quota, you can expect a quick promotion to the next level, whether that’s Account Executive or Enterprise Account Executive.

 Sales keep the company fed, so upper management wants their most skilled reps out there working their biggest accounts.
 Execs know they can fill the position you leave behind with a new SDR or Account Executive since so many people want to work in software sales.

-Besides moving upwards quickly, most software sales reps have opportunities to move diagonally in the company.
+Besides moving upwards quickly, most tech sales reps have opportunities to move diagonally in the company.
 Perhaps they want to try their hand at sales management instead of direct selling.
 Or maybe they want to be in account management instead of closing.
-In software sales, if you perform, you have plenty of options.
+In tech sales, if you perform, you have plenty of options.
 Your managers won’t want to lose you.

 Why Work in Software Sales?